adamameen5/sprinboot-backend-app/README.md

 # Spring Boot Application
-For this application, you are expected to build an API backend with Spring Boot framework for an imaginary mobile application.
-Please read the constraints and tasks carefully and follow submission guideline at the bottom of the page.
+AN API backend with Spring Boot framework for an imaginary mobile application.

 ## Scenario
 CryptoTracker is a cryptocurrency tracker app which allows its users to create alerts to be notified when a price of a coin reaches the price user determines.